kneelian/kneelian.github.io/posts/baremetal-part-three.rst

 prints E or O depending on the case, and halts when it encounters ``0x40``—that is, ``@``.

+To get the input working correctly, I had to pipe it to a serial device, and use PuTTY to link to the other side.
+If your input isn't working, it's probably due to that.
+My own experience here is that the code is somehow extremely sluggish; there's up to a full second of delay between my input and the device's response, and I'm not sure if that's a quirk of using virtual COM ports and PuTTY to interface with QEMU or a failing of my code.
+I might want to write some sort of device driver for input later on to alleviate that and avoid serial TTY, so we'll see.

 .. |BroFrustration| image:: ../emoji/brofrustration.png
   :width: 32